 How to Defend Yourself Internally: A Philosophical View of Criminal Defense.

 Hi, James Polk here from Apex Law Service.
 We provide lower-cost paralegal hours for our clients who are being charged with crimes.
 You hire us and then you hire your attorney who is also one of our clients who has hired us to find clients for them and we do the paralegal hours in the middle.
-We charge $71.25 rather than between $125 to $280 dollars an hour that different law firms charge.
+We charge $150 rather than up to $280 dollars an hour that different law firms charge.

 Part of the philosophy of our Constitutional Law System is that in general, and this is an extraction of general principles, but, there is a greater disutility in convicting an innocent man than there is in letting the guilty man go free.
 I’m not calling everybody guilty but there are a lot of people in our society who are not going to give you the philosophical constitutional benefit of the doubt when you get charged with a crime.
 A lot of things change in your life just because someone finds out that you’re charged with a crime.
 My personal philosophy is that you have to equip yourself internally inside yourself and you have to view yourself, even if you feel you did something wrong but not fully wrong, as not needing to undergo all the punishment that the state can deal out by going straight in and pleading guilty.